dagostix/glowing-waffle/index.md

 summary(results_anova) # summary table
 ```

+Next time: will add normal, orderded and multinomial logit and probit

 ## 4. Visualizing Data
 There are many different types of plots, here are a few: